QuentinRa/blog.quentinra.dev/proj/project-management/index.md

 ## Bugs

-If you are on a small project, you can use a file to store information about your bugs
+If you are on a small project, you can use a file to store information about your bugs.
+You can make an excel table with 1 ligne per bug.

-* give them an id
+* give each bug an ID
-* a description of what you did
+* a description of how we can reproduce the bug
-* a description of what you were expecting
+* a description of what was expected
 * a description of what you got
 * notes like the software version/tool version/...
 * a priority
 * an assignee/some reviewers
-* a boolean with true/false if solved.
+* a boolean with true/false if solved

-but you should consider using online solutions using the keyword "issues" like with Github issues or Jetbrains space issues tracker.
+But, a lot of tools/websites exists so you might as well use them.
+Enter "issues tacker" on a search engine and you might find what you want.

+* ex: GitHub issues (for IT projects with version control)
+* ex: [YouTrack](https://www.jetbrains.com/youtrack/) (issues tracker made by Jetbrains)
+* ex: Jira (Atlassian)

 <hr class="sl">